junxit/us-congress-bills-110/metadata.md

 - 2007-03-20 — Placed on the Union Calendar, Calendar No. 28.
 - 2007-03-20 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 110-57.
 - 2007-03-20 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 110-57.
+- 2007-03-21 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-03-21 — Considered as unfinished business. (consideration: CR H2786-2787)
+- 2007-03-21 — Considered under suspension of the rules. (consideration: CR H2778-2782)
+- 2007-03-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+797.
+- 2007-03-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-03-21 — Mr. Filner moved to suspend the rules and pass the bill, as amended.
+- 2007-03-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 424 - 0 (Roll no. 175). (text: CR H2778-2779)
+- 2007-03-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 424 - 0 (Roll no. 175).(text: CR H2778-2779)
+- 2007-03-21 — The title of the measure was amended.
+Agreed to without objection.